 Unexcused absences due to travel/vacation will result in the student being dropped from the register after five consecutive days.
-Students will need to be re-registered at Central Registration to return to school.
+Students will need to be re-registered at Central Registration to return back to school.

 Parents should call the morning of a student absence.
 When a pupil returns to school, he/she will bring a note containing the name of the student, all dates of absence and an acceptable explanation for not attending school.
-The note is to be given to the appropriate office staff, nurse, or vice principal within 5 days of the student's absence.
+The note is to be given to the appropriate office staff, nurse, or vice principal within 5 days of student absence.

-An absence shall be considered an "excused absence" for the purpose of determining promotion, retention, truancy, grades, course credit, eligibility to make up missed assignments and tests for full credit, and violations of the school code of conduct for attendance, for the following reasons (with appropriate verification):
+An absence shall be considered an "excused absence" for the purpose of determining promotion, retention, truancy, grades, course credit, eligibility to make up missed assignments and tests for full credit, and violations of the school code of conduct for attendance, with appropriate verification, for the following reasons:

-- 1. The student's illness - 2.
-Requirements of a student's individual health care plan - 3.
-A death or critical illness in the student's immediate family, or others with permission of principal - 4.
-Quarantine - 5.
-Observance of the student's religion on a day approved for that purpose by the State Board of
+- 1. The student's illness (Doctor's or parent note). - 2.
+Requirements of a student's individual health care plan. - 3.
+A death or critical illness in the student's immediate family, or others with permission of principal.